 How our current understanding of the terrestrial water budget components, global and regional water cycle, ocean circulation and sea level change can be advanced by the decade-long GRACE data record;

 How hydrology, ocean, ice, as well as coupled climate models can be evaluated and improved using GRACE data (e.g., via data assimilation);

 How science data from GRACE and GRACE Follow-On can be optimized for model applications and water resources decision support.

 Thanks for your interest in our workshop.
-Registration is open, please follow the link below.
+Registration is closed.

 Meeting Venue and Parking

 For more information, please contact Dr. Felix Landerer or Dr. Carmen Boening: